No Comments Yet

 00:02:35 So let's get access to its width by saying tab bounds dot width.

-00:02:41 And let's also get access to its offset by how much we want to move it, which is going to be equal to tab bounds dot left.
+00:02:41 And let us also get to access its offset by how much we want to move it, which is going to be equal to tab bounce dot left.

 00:02:52 minus rowBounds.left.

-00:03:06 And then we can move the X position by the offset that we have calculated right here.
+00:03:06 Then we can move to the X position by the offset that we have calculated right here.

 00:03:18 You can choose a duration of something like 0.4.
-And then finally, you can choose the ease which you want to apply.
+And then finally, you can chose the ease which you want to apply.

 00:03:25 In this case, we'll use the back.out 1.7 ease, which I found it works very well with the tab layout.